 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-- White Chocolate Chips- Use high-quality white chocolate chips for the best flavor and texture.
-You can also use semi-sweet chocolate chips if preferred.
+- White Chocolate Chips- Use good-quality chips for the best flavor.
+Other types of chocolate chips work too.

-- All-Purpose Flour- Measure flour by weight for best results.
+- All-Purpose Flour- Measure by weight or spoon and level for more accurate results.

-- Eggs- Use room temperature eggs for easier incorporation into the batter.
+- Eggs- Room temperature eggs mix more smoothly into the batter.

 Tips for Success

-- Grease the muffin tin.
-Use muffin liners or grease each well of the muffin pan thoroughly to prevent sticking.
+- Prep the pan well.
+Use liners or grease each well to prevent sticking.

-- Don't over-bake.
-Bake the muffins until the tops are golden brown and a toothpick inserted into the center comes out clean.
+- Don’t overbake.
+Pull them when the tops are golden and a toothpick comes out clean.

-Step 3: Combine wet ingredients.
-In a large mixing bowl, whisk together the melted butter and granulated sugar until well combined.
-Add the eggs, mixing until the mixture is light and fluffy.
-Stir in the whole milk, sourdough discard, and vanilla extract until everything is well incorporated.
+Step 2: Combine wet ingredients.
+In a large bowl, mix melted butter and sugar until smooth.
+Add eggs and mix until slightly fluffy, then stir in milk, sourdough discard, and vanilla.

-Step 4: Fold batter together.
-Gently fold the dry ingredients into the wet ingredients until just combined.
-Be careful not to overmix.
-Fold in raspberries and white chocolate chips until evenly distributed throughout the batter.
+Step 3: Fold batter together.
+Gently fold in the dry ingredients until just combined.
+Toss raspberries with 1 tablespoon flour, then fold in raspberries and white chocolate chips.

 How to Store

-Store completely cooled muffins in an airtight container or plastic storage bag at room temperature for 2-3 days.
+Store muffins in an airtight container at room temperature for 2-3 days.

-For longer storage, transfer muffins to a freezer-safe container and freeze for up to 3 months.
+For longer storage, transfer a freezer-safe container and freeze for up to 3 months.
 Thaw at room temperature before serving.

 Are you tired of watching your sourdough discard go to waste?